smattes/concept-docs/docs/configurationfiles.md

 ## Configuration Files
 There are a few configuration files that exist in the CloudCoreo convention.
-These files are all overrideable.
+These files are all override-able.

 ### Variable Config
 Defined by the `config.yaml` file.